naugtur/xhr/README.md

 Specify whether this is a cross origin (CORS) request for IE<10.
     Switches IE to use [`XDomainRequest`][4] instead of `XMLHttpRequest`.
     Ignored in other browsers.

+Note that headers cannot be set on an XDomainRequest instance.

 ### `options.sync`